algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Research/Product.md

 ​
 ## Target audience/customer
 **Designer:** Have a better visualization without necessarily knowing how to code.

-**senior Developer:** All senior developer with knowledge about F#, GO, LUA, Rust or Python.
+**Senior Developer:** All senior developer with knowledge about F#, GO, LUA, Rust or Python.

-**junior Developer:** All junior developer with knowledge about F#, GO, LUA, Rust or Python.
+**Junior Developer:** All junior developer with knowledge about F#, GO, LUA, Rust or Python.

-**non-expert in programation:** This software could be use by non-expert in programation people for their own sector if they need augmented or virtual reality.
+**Non-expert in programation:** This software could be use by non-expert in programation people for their own sector if they need augmented or virtual reality.

-### intended sector
+### Intended sector
 ​For industry, medical research, military applications, education, science...

 ## Competition